Toward a Physical Theory of Intelligence: Mathematical Framework for Assessing Intelligence

 \subsection{From Communication to Intelligence}

 Shannon's communication theory established the fundamental limits on how much information can be transmitted across a physical channel subject to constraints such as noise and available signal power.
-Crucially, the theory treats communication as an information-preserving process: encodings are conveyed from sender to receiver, but no irreversible transformation of information need occur within the channel itself.
+Crucially, the theory treats communication as a process whose objective is faithful transmission rather than irreversible transformation.
 Shannon's bounds therefore quantify how efficiently a physical medium may transport information, not how efficiently a system may use information to guide its own evolution \cite{shannon1948communication}.

 Irreversible information processing is physically distinct from communication.
 Whenever encodings are collapsed, a physical system must export entropy associated with a conserved quantity.
-This generalized form of Landauer’s insight establishes that information use has intrinsic physical cost \cite{landauer1961irreversibility,bennett1982thermodynamics}.
+This generalised form of Landauer’s insight establishes that information use has intrinsic physical cost \cite{landauer1961irreversibility,bennett1982thermodynamics}.
 The Conservation-Congruent Encoding (CCE) assumptions introduced in \S\ref{sec:EncodingPhysicalState} ensure that such costs are well defined across all substrates.

 The present framework unifies these perspectives by relating communication to the irreversible use of information in performing goal-directed work.
 An intelligent system does not just receive or relay information; it irreversibly transforms information so that it constrains future behaviour and enables goal-directed physical work.
-Let \(I_{\mathrm{irr}}\) denote the total irreversible information processed by the agent, and let \(W_{\mathrm{goal}}\) denote the useful work performed on the environment along task-relevant degrees of freedom.
+Let $W_{\mathrm{causal}}$ denote the useful work performed on the environment (as derived via the spatiotemporal boundary value problem in \S\ref{sec:useful_work_causal_footprint}), and let $I_{\mathrm{irr}}$ denote the total irreversible information processed by the agent (bounded by the CCE limits in \S\ref{sec:IrreversibilityCost}).
 We define the \emph{intelligence} as